Become a Coach or Volunteer and Make a Difference

-The First Tee currently has more than 3,700 coaches signed up with the First Tee, including PGA and LPGA pros, as well as volunteers.
+First Tee currently has more than 3,700 coaches, including PGA and LPGA pros, as well as volunteers.
 But you don’t have to be a golf pro or even a good golfer.
-With the First Tee Coach Program, we provide the training you need.
+With the First Tee coach program, we provide the training you need.

 Developed with input from leading experts in the field of positive youth development, our program focuses on empowering participants through decision-making and exploring options.
 This helps foster positive relationships between coaches and young people, inspiring the golfers of tomorrow to look to the future, set goals, and unlock their potential.

 Coaches working through the First Tee coach program choose their own level of involvement.
 The program includes the following levels:

 - The First Tee Coach-in-Training (Level I, II, III)